 Currently, the Planning Department and other City agencies such as Department of Building Inspection (DBI) and San Francisco Municipal Transportation Agency (SFMTA) enforce and monitor mitigation measures.
 Standard Environmental Requirements would be monitored through a similar process, including required documentation from project sponsors, plan review, inspection, and periodic reporting when needed.
 As with mitigation measures, City agencies would track implementation during their review of subsequent permit submittals and would retain the ability to take enforcement action (for example, suspending permits) if the applicable requirements are not being met.

 Proposed Ordinance Milestones

 - January 16, 2020: Proposed Enabling Ordinance Initiation at the Planning Commission Hearing

 - February 12, 2020: Public Technical Workshop

-- March 19, 2020: Ordinance Proposed for Adoption by the Planning Commission
+- July 30, 2020: Ordinance and Standard Environmental Requirements Proposed for Adoption by the Planning Commission

 - TBD: Ordinance Proposed for Adoption by the Board of Supervisors; pending adoption by the Planning Commission